 Further watching, listening, reading:

 ● If you wish to delve further into the sensory, scientific, and metaphysical curiosities of vibration then there are many points of departure to choose from.
 Hear temperamental tuning rebel Tony Conrad further discuss Pythagoras, and let Evelyn Glennie explain how she became one of the world’s best classical percussionists despite being (in the usual sense of the word) deaf.
+And ever noticed that the start of Beethoven’s 9th sounds like the orchestra tuning up?

 ● ‘Necessary imperfection’ has been a main theme of this whole exploration.
 And while some imperfections are admittedly less necessary (or useful) than others, chaotic tunings can sometimes add a lot to the music.
 Have a listen through Guitar World’s rundown of 6 songs with out-of-tune guitar or bass parts.
+Much better than paying Gibson $1000+ for a self-tuning monstrosity, which doesn’t even use the ‘under-tug-up’ method.